samblg/hurricane/README.md

-#Hurricane Real-time Processing
+# Hurricane Real-time Processing

-## You may refer to [Book Case](https://github.com/samblg/hurricane/tree/book_case) for the code of book and the first workable source code.
+You may refer to [Book Case](https://github.com/samblg/hurricane/tree/book_case) for the code of book and the first workable source code.

-##0.6.1 Branch
+##0.6.1 (master branch)
 This branch includes the following major updates:

 - New order preserving mechanism.
 (Message distribution in managers is in parallel way.)
 - New features in kake build system.
 (Isolation of project and platform configurations, completed log mechanism and support of build/install/clean commands.)
 - kqueue enhancment in meshy network library.

-##0.6.2 TODO-list
+##0.6.2
 - New APIs in meshy network library.
 - OpenSSL support in meshy network library.
 - Windows server platform support.
 (Providing Microsoft Visual Studio projects.)